ajiniesta/zoolead/README.md

 Where *localhost:2181* is connection string to the zookeeper server and */zoolead* is the znode used by the leader election algorithm to make the synchronizations between all the connected clients.

+Have a great visit to the zoo! :)